cometbft/cometbft/docs/architecture/adr-084-data-companion-pull-api.md

 5. The node _must_ know, by way of signals from the companion, which heights' associated data are safe to automatically prune.

+6. The companion _must_ be able to handle the possibility that a node might start from a non-zero height (i.e. that the node may state sync from a specific height beyond genesis).

+7. The companion _must_ be able to handle the possibility that a node may disable and then later re-enable the companion interface, potentially causing the companion to have missing data in between those two heights.

-6. The API _must_ be opt-in.
+8. The API _must_ be opt-in.
 When off or not in use, it _should_ have no impact on system performance.

-7. It _must_ not cause back-pressure into consensus.
+9. It _must_ not cause back-pressure into consensus.

-8. It _must_ not cause unbounded memory growth.
+10. It _must_ not cause unbounded memory growth.

-9. It _must_ provide one or more ways for operators to control storage growth.
+11. It _must_ provide one or more ways for operators to control storage growth.

-10. It _must_ provide insight to operators (e.g. by way of logs/metrics) to
+12. It _must_ provide insight to operators (e.g. by way of logs/metrics) to
     assist in dealing with possible failure modes.

-11. The solution _should_ be able to be backported to older versions of Tendermint (e.g. v0.34).
+13. The solution _should_ be able to be backported to older versions of Tendermint (e.g. v0.34).

 ### Entity Relationships